 Disease preventive dietary components, nutraceutical bioavailability, diet-based strategy for cancer prevention, enhancement of biological activity of dietary components by combination regimen, food processing and nanotechnology.

-Cancer is a leading cause of human death in the United States and most other industrialized countries.
-Epidemiological evidence has consistently indicated that diet abundant in fruits and vegetables may reduce the risk of cancer, and this effect has been attributed to bioactive components present in these foods.
-It was estimated that 30-70% of all cancer cases might be preventable by dietary modification, depending on the dietary components and specific type of cancer.
+Epidemiological evidence has indicated that diet abundant in fruits and vegetables may reduce the risk of chronic diseases such as cancer, and this effect has been attributed to bioactive components present in these foods.
+For example, it was estimated that one third of cancer cases might be preventable by dietary modification.

-My research is focused on identifying potential cancer preventive dietary components (nutraceuticals), elucidating their molecular mechanisms, investigating possible synergistic interactions among these dietary components and commonly used pharmacological compounds, enhancing biological activities of dietary components by food processing and nanotechnology, with the long-term goal of developing diet-based strategies for the prevention of cancer.
-The major approach of this research is the utilization of chemical, biochemical & molecular biology in cell cultures combined with in vivo animal models for human cancers.
+My research is focused on identifying potential disease preventive dietary components (nutraceuticals), elucidating their molecular mechanisms, investigating possible synergistic interactions among these dietary components and commonly used pharmacological compounds, enhancing biological activities of dietary components by food processing and nanotechnology, with the long-term goal of developing diet-based strategies for the prevention of chronic diseases.
+The major approach of this research is the utilization of chemical, biochemical & molecular biology in cell cultures combined with in vivo animal models for human diseases.